Skip to main content

 Early Jewish and Christian Magical Traditions in Comparison and Contact

-The research so far has illuminated both the study of late antique magic and early Jewish–Christian relations.
-For example, project research has shown how the dynamics of religious assimilation, cooperation, and differentiation were at work in late antique Jewish and Christian magical texts and objects.
+The research over the past five years has illuminated both the study of late antique magic and early Jewish–Christian relations.
+Our research has shown how the dynamics of religious assimilation, cooperation, and differentiation were at work in late antique Jewish and Christian magical texts and objects.
 The monograph of Joseph Sanzo (PI) highlights the great extent to which Christians across diverse social strata were interested in creating, maintaining, and policing religious and ritual boundaries.
 In so doing, this book challenges conventional wisdom in late antique studies, whereby there is an assumption that religious differentiation was primarily a concern of religious elites.
 This view of late antique boundary demarcation finds further support in the publication of Alessia Bellusci, whose article analyzes the sacred names quoted in the incantations, as well as the interplay between image, text, and materiality, reflecting on dynamics of religious-cultural dissemination, differentiation, and appropriation, and on the role of a shared local sensitivity.
-In one of the project's planned monographs, Miruna Belea and Krisztina Hevesi demonstrate the complex ways that harmful ritual was integrated into the sources we call magical.
-Similarily, Paolo Lucca examines in another monograph the use of historiolae (short narratives used for magical effect) in the Christian Armenian tradition, a linguistic tradition understudied in the field of pre-modern magic.
+Furthermore, the research of Miruna Belea and Krisztina Hevesi (in a forthcoming book) demonstrates the complex ways that harmful ritual was integrated into the sources we call magical.
+Similarily, Paolo Lucca examines in another forthcoming monograph the use of historiolae (short narratives used for magical effect) in the Christian Armenian tradition, a linguistic tradition understudied in the field of pre-modern magic.
 What emerges from these studies is a complex world of Jewish–Christian relations that complicates the assumption that the sharing of symbols and traditions necessarily involved irenic relations in lived religions.
 The extant evidence shows that the interaction of Jews and Christians in daily life could range from exoticization to fierce invective.

-The results of this project will be communicated to scholars and the public through a series of outputs, including 3 monographs, 9 refereed articles and essays, and 2 conferences (which took place in May 2023 and June 2024).
+The results of this project have been/will be communicated to scholars and the public through a series of outputs, including 3 monographs (one of which is already published), a series of refereed articles and essays, and 3 conferences (in May 2023, June 2024 and June 2025).

 JBA 63 (MS 2053/250). © Professor Matthew Morgenstern and the Schøyen Collection.